figure0/sublime-plugin/development.md

 1. Install Sublime Text 3
 2. Open Sublime Text and install Package Control (https://packagecontrol.io/installation)
 3. Go to browse packages
+4. Create a directly (if not exists) 'deepcode_sublime'
-4. Paste this folder's content into deepcode_sublime_plugin directory
+5. Paste this folder's content into deepcode_sublime directory
 5. Restart Sublime
-6. Go to List Installed Packages and check if deepcode_sublime_plugin is there
+6. Go to List Installed Packages and check if deepcode_sublime is there
 7. Go to deepcode_sublime and save file.